migdal-or/wtx-tech-challenge/README.md

 # wtx-tech-challenge

+To run this code, one needs a trades.csv file you supplied me privately via email.
+Please add it to the gitcloned folder before running.
+The .gitignore file contains a *.csv entry to ignore this file.
+Also the requirements are:
+* Working PostgreSQL database on the localhost (perfectly done with Docker)
+* pip install beautifulsoup4
+* psycopg2

 #### Step 1 - Import / Export reports

 First.
 I'd say that from the data warehouse approach, the process requested does not look optimal.